As of January 2022, an astounding $100 billion in crypto assets are locked into decentralized finance applications, according to DefiPulse.

 Although it’s practically impossible to hack blockchains themselves, smart contracts code often contains flaws.
 If a hacker finds a smart contract exploit and manages to steal funds, there’s little to no recourse for impacted investors.

-When liquidity providers supply funds to decentralized exchanges to try and earn high yields, they risk losing potential profits.
+When liquidity providers supply funds to decentralized exchanges to try and generate high yields, they risk losing potential profits.
 Let’s say a user locks in ETH and USDC in a liquidity pool.
 Typically, they must supply 50% of each asset.
 The liquidity provider will get profits paid in USDC as more traders buy ETH.

 But let’s say the price of ETH doubles.
 In this case, the profits from simply HODLing ETH and not locking funds in the liquidity pool would be much higher.
 The loss is considered “impermanent” when funds are locked into a liquidity pool.
 However, the loss becomes permanent (realized) when the liquidity provider decides to withdraw funds from the liquidity pool.